I’ve always thought my neighbors were quite nice people. But then they put a password on their Wi-Fi.

-Did you know that kids laugh 300 – 400 times per day and adults less than 20? (actually that’s not completely true, and potentially not even possible, at least for the kids, since that would mean they’d have to laugh about every 1-2 minutes from sunrise till sunset.
+I just found a statistic online saying that kids laugh 300 – 400 times per day and adults less than 20? (actually that’s not completely true, and potentially not even possible, at least for the kids, since that would mean they’d have to laugh about every 1-2 minutes from sunrise until sunset.
 And that also seems rather low for adults.
-No matter, really; the point is that children laugh way more than adults do.) .
+No matter, really; the point is that children laugh way more than adults do.)
 I’ve also read that we as adults laugh less often now than did adults of 20 years ago.
 This sort of progression is not really that … progressive, if you ask me.
-Granted, adults have a lot more stressors to deal with (what’s for dinner, what grades our kids are getting, their shoes are tight after only 4 months, the plants in the yard are dying, the dog is shedding excessively, there is a weird smell in the hallway, the car needs something because it is clicking and making weird noises, the grocery list is SO long, there is terrible traffic AGAIN, the ink in the printer is smearing, … you know what I mean), and granted the kids have less responsibilities than do adults but … how did we get to this semi-somber state?
+Granted, adults have a lot more stressors to deal with (what’s for dinner, what grades our kids are getting, their shoes are tight and pants short after only 4 months, the plants in the yard are dying, the dog is shedding excessively, there is a weird smell in the hallway, the car needs something because it is clicking and making weird noises, the grocery list is SO long, there is terrible traffic AGAIN, the ink in the printer is smearing, … you know what I mean), and granted the kids have less responsibilities than do adults but … how did we get to this semi-somber state?
 And what can we do to get back to the random laughter every 1 – 2 minutes?

 Let’s start with this: WHY should you laugh more?

 Laughter is, actually, good medicine.
 It helps soothe your stress levels and reduce immediate tension.
 It can actually increase your intake of oxygen, thereby increasing endorphins to your brain.
 It can help relieve pain and improve your immune response.
-Quite literally, it works wonders chemicals cannot: reducing and fighting pain of acute and long-term ailments like arthritis, autoimmune diseases, and more.
-It can improve your personal satisfaction and … make you happier and in a more positive frame of mind.
+Quite literally, it works wonders that chemicals cannot: reducing and fighting pain of acute and long-term ailments like arthritis, autoimmune diseases, and more.
+It can improve your personal satisfaction and make you happier and in a more positive frame of mind.
 Laughing helps you put things into perspective, and keeps one from taking things too seriously, which is very much a good thing when one is feeling over-run with tasks or with work.
 Laughter increases your sense of well-being, and even literally helps keep you well by increasing the efficacy of your T-cells (important members of your immune response).

 I also read online that laughing a lot can ‘help tone your abs,’ though I have to say, if this is the only kind of ‘exercise’ you are doing to tone your abs you likely aren’t going to be seeing 6-pack results any time soon.
 But good for you for doing something; that one thing is better than nothing.

 Be with people more.
 Both adults and children laugh primarily during social interactions with others.
 Consequently, the frequency of laughter at any age depends on how much time an individual spends interacting with others.
-Kids Do actually laugh more because they are usually with people most of the day, and most people laugh when they are with other people.
-When you're in the office, alone with your computer, you are less likely to laugh, unless, I guess, you are looking at joke website.
-I’m sure there are some funny sites out there; I linked a couple below).
+Kids do actually laugh more because they are usually with people most of the day, and most people laugh when they are with other people.
+When you're in the office, alone with your computer, you are less likely to laugh, unless, I guess, you are looking at joke website (there are some funny sites out there; I linked a couple below).
 Humans generally are social creatures, and laughter is contagious.